WesselSmit/datocms-migration-workflow/README.md

 ### Custom configuration
 You can configure the library by adding a `datocms-mw-config` property in the `datocms.config.json` file in the root of your project.

-The following json is not only an example, but also the 'standard configuration':
+The json below is not only an example, but also the 'standard configuration':

 ```json
 {